Local and global well-posedness of 2d periodic multiplicative stochastic NLS

-In {\cite{gubinelli2018semilinear}} this PDE was studied in the ``high regularity'' regime, meaning $u_0 \in \mathcal{D} ( H )$ or $\mathcal{D} \left( \sqrt{- H } \right) .$ Now we employ the Strichartz estimates to solve it in spaces with less regularity.
-In particular now we solve it in a space that does \tmtextit{not} depend on the realisation of the noise $\xi .$
+In {\cite{GUZ}} this PDE was studied in the ``high regularity'' regime, meaning $u_0 \in \mathcal{D} (H)$ or $\mathcal{D} \left( \sqrt{- H} \right) .$ Now we employ the Strichartz estimates to solve it in spaces of lower regularity.
+In particular now we solve it in a space that does \textit{not} depend on the realisation of the noise $\xi .$